asoffer/reflect-this-presentation/cppnow-2023/mixin.md

 NOTES:

-I'm still waiting on my acceptance letter to Hogwarts, so at lesat for the time being, actual magic isn't an option.
+I'm still waiting on my acceptance letter to Hogwarts, so at least for the time being, actual magic isn't an option.

 So that leaves us with just "mixins."